Top picks — 2015 August

 CSS changed a lot recently.
 We have a things like flexbox which is awesome to build some small components of websites, but not necessarily entire layouts.
 Grid layouts is the future.
 Have a quick read about new grid feature by Patrick Brosset from Mozilla.

 Super cool introduction how to work with performance.
 It says it is for beginners but this guide is very complex.
-Must read for people who do not realise how important performance is.
+Must read for people who do not realize how important performance is.